Kingdom of Nepal

 Under the Treaty of Sugauli, the kingdom retained its internal independence, but in exchange for territorial concessions, marking the Mechi and Sharda rivers as the boundary of Nepalese territories.
 The territory of the kingdom before the Sugauli treaty is sometimes nascently referred to as Greater Nepal.
 In the political scenario, the death of Mukhtiyar Mathbar Singh Thapa ended the Thapa hegemony and set the stage for the Kot massacre.
-This resulted in the ascendancy of the Rana dynasty of Khas (Chhetri) and made the office of the Prime Minister of Nepal hereditary in their family for the next century, from 1843 to 1951.
-Beginning with Jung Bahadur, the first Rana ruler, the Rana dynasty reduced the Shah monarch to a figurehead role.
+This resulted in the ascendancy of the Rana dynasty, of Khas (Chhetri) background, whose members subsequently served as the hereditary prime minister for over a century, from 1843 to 1951.
+Beginning with Jung Bahadur, the first Rana ruler, the Rana dynasty reduced the Shah monarch's role to that of a figurehead and exercised absolute control.
 The Rana rule was marked by tyranny, debauchery, economic exploitation and religious persecution.

 King Tribhuvan played a significant role in ending the autocratic Rana regime and initiating the democratic movement in Nepal.
-During the Rana rule (1846–1951), the Shah monarchs had little real power, with the hereditary prime ministers from the Rana family exercising absolute control.
-However, Tribhuvan maintained covert support for political movements working to establish democracy, including ties with the Nepali Congress and other anti-Rana groups.
+Although Tribhuvan's power was constrained by the Rana dynasty, he maintained covert support for political movements working to establish democracy, including ties with the Nepali Congress and other anti-Rana groups.
 In November 1950, amidst growing political unrest and demands for reform, King Tribhuvan sought asylum in the Indian Embassy in Kathmandu and later went into exile in India with most of the royal family.
-In response, the Rana regime declared his grandson, Gyanendra, as the new king, a move that was not recognized internationally.
+The Rana regime briefly declared his grandson, Gyanendra, as the new king, a move that was not recognized internationally.

 Unsuccessful attempts were made to implement reforms and adopt a constitution during the 1960s and 1970s.
 An economic crisis at the end of the 1980s led to a popular movement that brought about parliamentary elections and the adoption of a constitutional monarchy in 1990.
 The 1990s saw the beginning of the Nepalese Civil War (1996–2006), a conflict between government forces and the insurgent forces of the Communist Party of Nepal (Maoist).
-The situation of the Nepalese monarchy was further destabilised by the 2001 Nepalese royal massacre.

-As a result of the massacre, King Gyanendra returned to the throne.
+The Nepalese monarchy was further destabilised by the 2001 Nepalese royal massacre, which resulted in Gyanendra assuming the throne again.
 His imposition of direct rule in 2005 provoked a protest movement unifying the Maoist insurgency and pro-democracy activists.
 He was eventually forced to restore the House of Representatives, which in 2007 adopted an interim constitution greatly restricting the powers of the Nepalese monarchy.
-Following an election held the next year, the Nepalese Constituent Assembly formally abolished the kingdom in its first session on 28 May 2008, declaring the Federal Democratic Republic of Nepal in its place.
+Following an election held the next year, the Nepalese Constituent Assembly formally voted to declare a republic in its first session on 28 May 2008.